isaac1104/spotify-clone/README.md

 ## About This App

-Spotify Clone lets you play preview of your songs from your own saved tracks list.
+Listen to your favorite songs from your own Spotify playlist!

 ![screenshot](https://user-images.githubusercontent.com/28583016/59549371-6cd14b00-8f97-11e9-9664-bfad3a8d8d61.png)